 Try adding strawberry puree for a fruity version or add some cocoa for kid appeal.

-A dash of rose water adds a lovely floral aroma to this custard sauce.
+A dash of rose water adds a lovely floral aroma to this creamy coconut custard sauce.

-A dash of lemon juice and little lemon zest adds a lovely zinginess to the custard sauce.
+A dash of lemon juice and a little lemon zest is a great way to add a lovely zinginess to the custard sauce.

 How to serve Vegan Coconut Milk Custard Sauce

-A great vegan alternative option to make pies, cakes, pudding.
+A great vegan alternative option to make coconut custard pies, cakes and pudding.